opnfv/nfvbench/docs/testing/user/userguide/faq.rst

 - incorrect vlan_tagging setting in the NFVbench configuration, this needs to match how the NFVbench ports on the switch are configured (trunk or access port)

    - if the switch port is configured as access port, you must disable vlan_tagging in the NFVbench configuration
-   - of the switch port is configured as trunk (recommended method), you must enable it
+   - if the switch port is configured as trunk (recommended method), you must enable it

 Issues with high performances at a high line rate
 -------------------------------------------------